Robotics Academy Certified Training for VEX V5 (Online)

 This course focuses on learning how to teach programming and additional STEM concepts using the VEX V5 robot.
-You can earn professional development credits and a Carnegie Mellon Robotics Academy Certification by completing various assignments throughout the course and passing an exam.
+You can earn Continuing Education Hours (ACT for PA residents) and a Carnegie Mellon Robotics Academy Certification by completing various assignments throughout the course and passing an exam.

 Teachers using PLTW curriculum are welcome to join and will benefit from a deeper understanding of the programming, computational thinking, pedagogical concepts, robot hardware, and troubleshooting techniques we focus on.
 The Project Lead the Way teachers we have worked with have found our training to be a highly valuable complement to the PTLW training.

 Session 1: Set up and System overviewCourse Logistics

 Robot System Overview

 - VEX EDR V5 System Overview

 - Updating System Firmware